 Protecting the environment is on everyone’s mind these days – even when it comes to barbecuing.
 Big Green Egg has long been committed to eco-friendly, organic and natural products – what else would you expect from a company whose middle name is “Green”?

 What Could Be More Natural?

 The Big Green Egg can save precious natural resources.
-The space-age ceramics that are used in manufacturing the EGGare so durable that the cooker practically becomes a once-in-a-lifetime purchase.
-On the contrary, most popular-priced metal grills need replacing every three to four years.
+The high-quality ceramic materials that are used in manufacturing the EGG are so durable that the cooker practically becomes a once-in-a-lifetime purchase.
+On the contrary, most metal grills need replacing every three to four years.
 So, purchasing a ceramic Big Green Egg can actually result in fewer grills going into the waste stream and clogging up landfills.
-And, it reduces the amount of non-renewable raw materials used to make comparatively short-lived metal grills.
+And it reduces the amount of non-renewable raw materials used to make comparatively short-lived metal grills.

-The natural charcoal lights easily with an electric charcoal lighter or natural lighter cubes made from refined wax and sawdust.
+The natural charcoal lights easily with an electric or butane charcoal EGGniter or natural lighter cubes made from refined wax and sawdust.
 This eliminates the need for petroleum-based lighter fluids and the release of damaging volatile organic compounds (VOCs).
-In addition, the sawdust is another recycled product diverted from landfills.

 Hardwood lump charcoal produces minimal ash compared with regular charcoal briquettes in traditional charcoal grills.
 What little of the all-natural ash that does remain can be cooled and added to your home compost pile to create a rich soil amendment for the garden.